buildingBuild/Soundify/README.md

 # Soundify
-A Music Application  that lets users add, organize and manage songs in different playlists
+A Music Application  that lets users manage songs in a playlists

 ---Key functions----

+Playing Songs
 Add & Remove Songs
-Create & Manage Playlists3
-Search & Sort
+Searching & Sorting Playlist
 Shuffle & Repeat
-Save & Load Data

 ---
 used as practice for oop principles and data structures such as vectors